-Companies generally issue share certificates in respect of the shares allotted, and by and large it’s something that shareholders will expect the company to do.
-Elsewhere we’ve looked at the requirements for share certificates, and Inform Direct will create and save share certificates automatically when you allot shares, ready for you to print them.
+Companies generally issue share certificates in respect of the shares allotted.
+By and large it’s something that shareholders will expect the company to do.
+Elsewhere we’ve looked at the requirements for share certificates.
+Inform Direct will create and save share certificates automatically when you allot shares, ready for you to print them.

 an application for shares only becomes binding on a new shareholder when the company notifies him that it accepts the application

-You can amend our template formal notification of allotment letter and send this to the applicants alongside the new share certificates.
+You can amend our template formal notification of allotment letter.
+This should be sent to the applicants with their share certificates.
 All letters of allotment should be posted at the same time.

 4 Complete a return of allotments via form SH01 to Companies House

 Within a month of the date of the share allotment, form SH01 must be delivered to Companies House.
-This form includes a “statement of capital”, which describes the overall structure of a company’s shares and how much (if anything) is left unpaid on them.
+This form includes a ‘statement of capital‘: this describes the overall structure of a company’s shares and how much (if anything) is left unpaid on them.

-The SH01 form does not require you to give details of the shareholders to whom shares have been issued, just the shares themselves.
+The SH01 form does not require details of the shareholders to whom shares have been issued, just the shares themselves.
 However, you’ll need to include details of who owns how many shares in the company’s next confirmation statement – which we look at below.

 For more details, including what to do if the company has done a series of allotments, take a look at our article dedicated to the SH01 form.